mheadd/northern-exposure/README.md

-# northern-exposure
+# Northern Exposure

-Find nearby restaurants with favorable inspection scores in Anchorage, AK
+Worried about exposing yourself to unsanitary conditions while dining out in Anchorage?
+This app lets you quickly and easily locate nearby restaurants with favorable food safety inspection scores.